JoeChristianson/mockeye/README.md

 ### typeSchema

-You can use these types to make a schema, similar to how one would with ORMs' schemas.
+You can use these type names to create a schema.
 A schema would look like the following

 ```
 {